Bryan Adams on Animal Rights and Being Vegan

 Being sympathetic to animal rights is just something that came very naturally to me.
 Perhaps because I used to have dogs growing up, and you know they became part of the family.
 And it never occurred to me growing up … I never put the whole thing of animal cruelty and that together as a youngster.
 But the moment I began to understand what was going on with the treatment of animals, it led me more and more in the way of the path I am [on] now, which is a complete vegan.

-Watch Bryan's interview in its entirety.
+Watch Bryan’s interview with PETA US in its entirety.